 Under Notify the following users or schedules, select your name from the list so that you are immediately assigned a triggered incident for this escalation policy.

-Services may represent an application, component, or team you wish to open incidents again.
+Services may represent an application, component, or team you wish to open incidents against.
 Integrations are used to integrate with your monitoring tools.

 Go to the Configuration menu and select Services.